Philanderer by Chris Green

 How can I say that the last time I saw her, she was in a wooden box?

 Saskia tells me she has bought a house in Bix Beiderbecke Drive with her new partner, Shaun.
 I can’t help but make the observation that Bix Beiderbecke Drive is quite close to the cemetery.
 She goes on to say that she met Shaun at a Living Dead concert.
 This seems apt.
 I wonder if Shaun realises he might be living with a zombie.

-I try desperately to keep up my end of the conversation, without putting my foot in it, hoping that an explanation for her resurrection might emerge.
+I try desperately to keep up my end of the conversation without putting my foot in it, hoping that an explanation for her resurrection might emerge.
 I tell her about my new Dacia Duster, my collection of garden gnomes, and the stars that play with laughing Sam’s dice.
 I am conscious that I am burbling.
 I am anxious to get out of there to take stock.
-I pick up a bunch of something or other, orchids I think, and hand them to Saskia in the hope that she will gather I am in a hurry.
+I pick up a bunch of something or other, orchids I think, and hand them to Saskia hoping that she will gather I am in a hurry.

 ‘You’ve bought me flowers,’ she says.
 ‘Orchids.
 My favourite.
 How thoughtful.
 I expect you felt guilty after this morning’s …… words, didn’t you?’